philipjball/philipjball.github.io/_posts/2018-12-06-neuralpw-verif.md

 Observing the cactus graphs, the following can be said:
 * On the shallower networks in the CollisionDetection task, the Planet-based schemes perform best, verifying almost all properties within 10s.
 Furthermore, all schemes appear to be able to verify all properties eventually.
 * On the denser networks in the ACAS task, the Planet-based schemes perform poorly, verifying less than 50% of all properties before timing out.
 In this case the BaB-based schemes perform best, particularly the smart branching approach, which is two order of magnitudes better than Reluplex.
-* On the cactus plots, again BaBSB performs best.
+* On the PCAMNIST cactus plots, again BaBSB performs best.
 In terms of scaling, it is clear that larger networks (both depth/width/input dimension) take longer to test, and furthermore, tighter margins on the property take longer to prove.

 # Conclusion